MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/traditional-azure-networking-topology.md

 - Use [Azure Monitor for Networks (preview)](/azure/azure-monitor/insights/network-insights-overview) to monitor the end-to-end state of your networks on Azure.

-- When you connect spoke VNets to the central hub VNet, there are two [limits](/azure/azure-resource-manager/management/azure-subscription-service-limits) that must be considered:
+- Two [limits](/azure/azure-resource-manager/management/azure-subscription-service-limits) must be considered when you connect spoke VNets to the central hub VNet:

   - The maximum number of VNet peering connections per VNet.
   - The maximum number of prefixes that ExpressRoute with private peering advertises from Azure to on-premises.